plasterboarding a brick wall

 • Chalk, marker pen, marker spray and pencil.

 • Knife with replaceable blades.
-I recommend using specialist plasterboard blades as these are quicker, safer and give you a cleaner cut.
+I recommend using a specialist drywall knife as it produces a cleaner cut.

 • Plasterboard rasp.